✏️ Check Details

 This tool validates routing numbers using the official ABA checksum algorithm — not just "does it have 9 digits?"
 Real math: (3×(d1+d4+d7) + 7×(d2+d5+d8) + (d3+d6+d9)) mod 10 = 0.

-Blank check stock is the recommended paper for printing personal checks at home.
-Available at office supply stores and online, check stock includes security features that plain paper lacks: watermarks, micro-printing, void pantographs, and chemical sensitivity that shows tampering.
-These features protect you and the payee from fraud.
+Blank check stock (office supply stores and online) still has a job: security features plain paper lacks — watermarks, micro-printing, void pantographs, and chemical sensitivity that can show tampering.
+Those features protect you and the payee if a paper check is lost, stolen, or altered before it is deposited.

 Yes.
-The PDF this tool generates follows the standard personal check layout specified by ANSI X9.100-160: 6 inches wide by 2.75 inches tall, with the MICR line positioned 3/16" from the bottom edge and a 5/8" clear band at the bottom reserved for MICR characters only.
+The PDF this tool generates follows the standard personal check layout specified by ANSI X9.100-160: 6 inches wide by 2.75 inches tall, with the MICR line positioned for a normal personal check and a clear band at the bottom for those characters.

-Fill in your actual routing and account numbers, print on blank check stock, sign the signature line, and it functions as a real, negotiable personal check.
-Just make sure you have sufficient funds — this tool generates the check, your bank does the rest.
+Fill in your actual routing and account numbers, print, sign the signature line, and treat it as a real negotiable personal check — funds still have to be there; this tool only creates the document.